 For smaller enterprises that require a simple hardware monitor, HWiNFO is an ideal choice.
 HWiNFO works on Windows 10, 8, 7, Vista, and XP.
 Learn more and download it at this link.

-One of the interesting features included with AIDA64 is the ability to monitor devices remotely.
+One of the exciting features included with AIDA64 is the ability to monitor devices remotely.
 You can launch, restart and shutdown applications and services remotely.
-The remote management capabilities of this tool allow you to seamlessly monitor remote PCs.
+The remote management capabilities of this tool allow you to monitor remote PCs seamlessly.